Felix K. Zollicoffer

 In the 20th century, Pulaski County experienced significant industrial growth and economic diversification.
 The construction of Lake Cumberland in the 1950s provided opportunities for recreation and tourism, as well as hydroelectric power generation.
 Today, the county is known for its natural beauty, outdoor recreational activities, and vibrant communities.

-This timeline provides a condensed summary of the historical journey of Pulaski County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Pulaski County, Kentucky.